Why you should visit Byron Bay and its beaches

-From this point the path takes you back to town through ancient littoral rainforest.
-Just past the lookout there is a popular site for hang-gliding with a wooden platform where you can see hang-gliders swooping overhead.
+From this point, the path takes you back to town through the ancient littoral rainforest.
+There is a popular site for hang-gliding with a wooden platform where you can see hang-gliders swooping overhead just past the lookout.
 I was lucky to be there at the right time and could watch someone getting ready for a hang-glider start.

 Byron Bay National Parks

-As said, Byron Bay does not only offer wonderful surf beaches .
+As said, Byron Bay does not only offer wonderful surf beaches.
 The whole area is a natural precious area of great cultural and natural significance.
 There are several national parks around Byron Bay, offering great hiking walks in the forest.
-One national park you should not miss out is Mount Warning National Park, which is home to an ancient volcano.
-Mount Warning offers a wonderful walk through dense rainforest up to its 1100 meters spike shaped summit.
+One national park you should not miss out on is Mount Warning National Park, which is home to an ancient volcano.
+Mount Warning offers a wonderful walk through the dense rainforest up to its 1100 meters spike-shaped summit.

-The walk is about 6 km long and the final stretch is a steep rock climb, which will reward you with a 360° view of the Tweed Valley.
-On a day tour I went there for a short walk, but could not get up to the summit, due to limited light and bad weather.
-If you plan to do the Mount Warning Walk, be sure you get there early and in a clear day.
+The walk is about 6 km long, and the final stretch is a steep rock climb, which will reward you with a 360° view of the Tweed Valley.
+On a day tour, I went there for a short walk but could not get up to the summit due to limited light and bad weather.
+If you plan to do the Mount Warning Walk, be sure you get there early and on a clear day.

-If you love hiking in Byron Bay hinterland has some of the best walking trails of Australia.
-On this page you can learn more about the Gold Coast Hinterland walks
+If you love hiking in the Byron Bay hinterland has some of the best walking trails in Australia.
+On this page, you can learn more about the Gold Coast Hinterland walks.

 First published in 2012, last updated in April 2021

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and book your tours, accommodation, rental car, or purchase my book using the links in the box below.
 Thank you!